Makaya McCraven

-Born in Paris in the Autumn of 1983 to Hungarian singer and flutist Ágnes Zsigmondi and African- American expat jazz drummer Stephen McCraven, Makaya was raised in a vibrant, creative community in the Northampton, Massachusetts area, where his father often played with artists like saxophonist and ethnomusicologist Marion Brown, multi-instrumentalist Yusef Lateef, and saxophonist Archie Shepp, as well as a cadre of African Gnawa musicians.
+Born in Paris in the Autumn of 1983 to Hungarian singer and flutist Ágnes Zsigmondi and African- American expat jazz drummer Stephen McCraven, Makaya was raised in a vibrant, creative community in the Northampton, Massachusetts area, where his father often played with artists like saxophonist and ethnomusicologist Marion Brown, multi-instrumentalist Yusef Lateef, and saxophonist Archie Shepp.
 That scene, with its enticing blend of cultures, helped establish his philosophy around jazz as folk music.
 Meanwhile, his mother’s music blended Eastern European folk traditions, concurrently shaping his conceptions about the role of music in building and reflecting communities.

+In 2019, McCraven mounted a multimedia performance of an early iteration of what would eventually become his 2022 album In These Times, at the Walker Arts Center in Minneapolis.
 In the meantime, he remixed Gil Scott-Heron’s final album (2010’s I’m New Here) for 2020’s We’re New Again: A Reimagining by Makaya McCraven, issued Universal Beings E+F Sides (also in 2020), and delved into the venerable Blue Note Records catalog in 2021 for Deciphering the Message, each project also employing new improvisations and sampling, helping to further cement his “beat scientist” moniker.
-Concurrently, the seeds for 2022’s In These Times were budding, and their nurseries were stages around the globe.
-McCraven explains, “As I've been touring, I've been performing music off of the record In These Times...
-When In the Moment took off and I started touring a lot, we would go on the road and 50% of the music was just my concept and my compositions.”

-In These Times encompasses all he’s lived through, as well as his lineage, while also pushing the music forward.
-Music critic Passion of the Weiss suggested that “McCraven’s work, both with younger players and the sounds of older recordings, is part of a necessary conversation about the next evolution of the Black improvised music known colloquially as ‘jazz.’
+Passion of the Weiss suggests that “McCraven’s work, both with younger players and the sounds of older recordings, is part of a necessary conversation about the next evolution of the Black improvised music known colloquially as ‘jazz.’
 He’s found the threads connecting the past with the present, and is either wrapping them with new colors and textures, or he’s plucking them gleefully like the strings of a grand instrument.”
 McCraven concurs: “To me, that is the tradition that I want to try to take part in.
 Being well-rooted, but walking into the future, is really what all of the leaders in this music have done that I admire.
 And I think that resonates with people.
 Something that's like how we know it, but is evolving...
 It's just where I am at, where we're at, and the evolution of that, and that's what I'm trying to be.”

 “…One of the most innovative creators in jazz.”